ttsiodras/Score4/Rust/README.md

 And... it beats OCaml's speed, which is, erm, really nice!
 Rust is now the top performer in the functional-style benchmarks!

+EDIT, 1 day later: Two kind people in /r/rust (masklinn and clippy-rust) suggested I use `Vec` instead of `LinkedList` (much-improved cache locality) and use `.iter().max()/min()` instead of Fold-ing on `allData`.
+The result is a spectacular 2x, making Rust "touch" the imperative camp.

+I must now update the other implementations to use their "compact" vectors instead of lists, to make the comparison fair again :-)

+Current results as of Nov 22, 2015 on my MBAir running ArchLinux:

     ======================
     = Running benchmarks =
     ======================